 Sweet cinnamon raisin bread soaked in custard, baked till it’s soft and gooey on the inside and crispy and caramelized on the outside!
 A slice of this feels like a treat!

-I hope you enjoy these recipes.
+I hope you enjoy these easy thanksgiving side dishes.
 If you make any of them, please do post a picture on your favorite social media and tag #SpiceCravings.
 Enjoy!
 Spice Cravings wishes you all a very Happy Thanksgiving!